A Constrained NILC method for CMB B mode observations: Introduction

 In CMB analysis, there are various methods employed for component separation, broadly categorized into three groups: blind methods, parametric methods, and template removal methods.
 Blind methods, such as ILC (Internal Linear Combination)\cite{2003ApJS..148...97B, 2004ApJ...612..633E,2003PhRvD..68l3523T, 2009A&A...493..835D}, FastICA (Fast Independent Component Analysis)\cite{2002MNRAS.334...53M}, and CCA (Correlated Component Analysis)\cite{CCA-Bedini:2004dd}, make no assumptions about the foreground radiation.
 Parametric methods, like Commander\cite{2006ApJ...641..665E} and ForeGroundBuster\cite{fgb-Stompor:2008sf}, rely on assumptions about the components' models, such as their respective spectral laws, and fit the model parameters using the observation data.
 Template removal methods, such as SEVEM (Spectral Estimation Via Expectation Maximisation)\cite{2003MNRAS.345.1101M, 2008A&A...491..597L, 2012MNRAS.420.2162F}, constructing the foreground templates from the pairs of maps differences from the low and high frequency channels and obtaining the cleaned CMB maps by finding the coefficients to minimize the variance of map, SMICA (Spectral Matching Independent Component Analysis)\cite{2003MNRAS.346.1089D, 2008ISTSP...2..735C}, modelling the foregrounds as templates with spectral indices, power spectra and correlation between components.
 In most cases, these methods focus on quasi-fullsky.
 When it comes to small partial sky which is the common case for ground based experiment, extracting the right cleaned $B$-mode signal becomes more and more challenging because the resulting $B$ map (or power spectrum) can be strongly contaminated by $E$ to $B$ leakage \cite{2001PhRvD..65b3505L, 2003PhRvD..67b3501B}.

 In our previous work\cite{2022JCAP...07..044Z}, we have shown that a Needlet space ILC working on the $EB$ leakage corrected $B$ map has a good performance.
 For a future ground-based experiment with a deep survey like CMB-S4\cite{S419}, the foreground residual can be well controlled which biases the tensor to scalar ratio ($r$) at the order of $10^{-3}$.
-However, due to the limitation of the ILC algorithm itself, low signal-to-noise ratio (SNR) will lead to high foreground residual, because ILC methods make no distinction between the instrument noise and the foreground.
+However, the inherent limitation of the ILC algorithm itself is that it does not differentiate between instrument noise and foreground signals.
+As a result, in situations with low signal-to-noise ratio (SNR), the ILC methods tend to produce high foreground residual.
 So for $B$-mode analysis, the foreground residual finally bias the constraint of $r$.
-To improve the performance of ILC, i.e., reduce the foreground residual, additional information need to be added to help ILC method more effective in distinguishing the foreground.
+To improve the performance of ILC, i.e., reduce the foreground residual, additional information need to be involved to help ILC method more effective in distinguishing the foreground.
+One efficient approach is to incorporate an emission model of the foreground and enforce orthogonality of the ILC weights with respect to the foreground intensity.
+This can help in accurately distinguishing between the two components and improving the overall performance of the ILC method.
+That is the so called constrained ILC method, which was first proposed by the reference \cite{2011MNRAS.410.2481R}, and this method has also been widely employed to study CMB $B$-mode physics\cite{2021MNRAS.503.2478R, 2022JCAP...10..063G}.